Copy Cats (album)

-Copy Cats is an album by the American musicians Johnny Thunders and Patti Palladin.
-It is a set of rock and roll oldies, originally recorded from 1954 to 1969.
-It was named after being a set of cover versions and as the title of a Gary U.S. Bonds song, "Copycat", which was recorded for the album but not released.
-Thunders was inspired by John Lennon's Rock 'n' Roll.
+Copy Cats is an album by the American musician Johnny Thunders and the only album by Patti Palladin.
+The album contains cover versions of rock 'n' roll classics that were originally recorded from 1954 to 1969.
+Thunders was inspired by John Lennon's 1975 album Rock 'n' Roll, which similarly had new versions of older hits.

+The album title originated was from being a set of cover versions or copies of other songs, and also and from a song by Gary U.S. Bonds, "Copycat", which was recorded for the album but not released.

 Critical reception

 The Chicago Tribune wrote that the album "could have been tossed off as a lark, but the music—which ranges from swamp-rock to girl-group stylings to a mambo/R&B hybrid—emerges crisp, polished and generally enjoyable."
 The Los Angeles Times stated that it "features punchy cover versions of mostly obscure R&B oldies, with Thunders using his thin, nasal voice to humorous effect with theatrical mannerisms."